 Disability Resource Center

-The Disability Resource Center fosters an inclusive campus climate through education, service, collaboration, and outreach to the University of Louisville community.
+In recognition of disability as an important part of the diversity of our community, the Disability Resource Center fosters an inclusive campus climate through education, service, collaboration, and outreach to the University of Louisville community.
 We provide support for students with documented disabilities by promoting equal access to all programs and services.

 DRC Online Portal